UNGG reactor: Design

 The UNGG is along with the Magnox the main type of gas cooled reactor (GCR).
 It was developed independently of and parallel to the British Magnox design, both to meet similar requirements of simultaneous production of electric power and plutonium.
 Although the French and the British models both used natural uranium and the same moderator and coolant, there were differences in design.
 In France, each next built reactor had a different design.
 The first UNGG reactors at Marcoule used horizontal fuel channels and a concrete containment structure.
 Chinon A1 used vertical fuel channels and a steel pressure-vessel.

 The fuel cladding material was a magnesium-zirconium alloy in the UNGG, as opposed to magnesium-aluminium in Magnox.
 As both claddings react with water, they can be stored in a spent fuel pool only for short periods of time, making short-term reprocessing of fuel essential, which requires heavily shielded facilities.

-The programe was a succession of units, with changes to the design increasing power output.
+The programme was a succession of units, with changes to the design increasing power output.
 In the experimental phase they were built by the Commissariat à l'Énergie Atomique (CEA), and later by Électricité de France (EDF).
 The largest UNGG reactor built was Bugey 1 with a net electrical output of 540 MW.